m-soro/APM_Training/Purchasing_Assistant_Manager_Training.md

 2. Attendance - Need 2 reports

-	2.1 Hours Worked Summary -- Sunday to Saturday
+	2.1 Hours Worked Summary -- Change date from current Sunday to Saturday

-	2.2 Time Log with Edits -- Sunday to Saturday
+	2.2 Time Log with Edits -- Change date from current Sunday to Saturday

 	2.3 `Generate`